japila-books/spark-sql-internals/docs/spark-sql-functions-windows.md

 +---------+-----+------+-----------------+
 ----

-You describe a window using the convenient factory methods in <<Window-object, Window object>> that create a <<spark-sql-WindowSpec.adoc#, window specification>> that you can further refine with *partitioning*, *ordering*, and *frame boundaries*.
+You describe a window using the convenient factory methods in <<Window-object, Window object>> that create a <<spark-sql-WindowSpec.md#, window specification>> that you can further refine with *partitioning*, *ordering*, and *frame boundaries*.

-After you describe a window you can apply <<functions, window aggregate functions>> like *ranking* functions (e.g. `RANK`), *analytic* functions (e.g. `LAG`), and the regular link:spark-sql-basic-aggregation.adoc[aggregate functions], e.g. `sum`, `avg`, `max`.
+After you describe a window you can apply <<functions, window aggregate functions>> like *ranking* functions (e.g. `RANK`), *analytic* functions (e.g. `LAG`), and the regular spark-sql-basic-aggregation.md[aggregate functions], e.g. `sum`, `avg`, `max`.

-NOTE: Window functions are supported in structured queries using <<sql, SQL>> and link:spark-sql-Column.adoc[Column]-based expressions.
+NOTE: Window functions are supported in structured queries using <<sql, SQL>> and spark-sql-Column.md[Column]-based expressions.

-Although similar to link:spark-sql-basic-aggregation.adoc[aggregate functions], a window function does not group rows into a single output row and retains their separate identities.
+Although similar to spark-sql-basic-aggregation.md[aggregate functions], a window function does not group rows into a single output row and retains their separate identities.
 A window function can access rows that are linked to the current row.

-NOTE: The main difference between window aggregate functions and link:spark-sql-functions.adoc#aggregate-functions[aggregate functions] with link:spark-sql-basic-aggregation.adoc[grouping operators] is that the former calculate values for every row in a window while the latter gives you at most the number of input rows, one value per group.
+NOTE: The main difference between window aggregate functions and spark-sql-functions.md#aggregate-functions[aggregate functions] with spark-sql-basic-aggregation.md[grouping operators] is that the former calculate values for every row in a window while the latter gives you at most the number of input rows, one value per group.

 TIP: See <<examples, Examples>> section in this document.

-You can mark a function _window_ by `OVER` clause after a function in SQL, e.g. `avg(revenue) OVER (...)` or link:spark-sql-Column.adoc#over[over method] on a function in the Dataset API, e.g. `rank().over(...)`.
+You can mark a function _window_ by `OVER` clause after a function in SQL, e.g. `avg(revenue) OVER (...)` or spark-sql-Column.md#over[over method] on a function in the Dataset API, e.g. `rank().over(...)`.

 NOTE: Window functions belong to http://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.sql.functions$[Window functions group] in Spark's Scala API.